Solenoid Valves

 Miniature Solenoid Valves

-Compact and precise, these valves fit into small spaces and accurately measure or dispense fluids, making them essential in medical applications.
+Compact and precise, miniature solenoid valves fit into small spaces and support accurate dispensing, dosing, or measurement in medical, analytical, and portable equipment.

 Direct Operated